 - Prerequisite: "C" or higher in AEC 81, or instructor approval based on high school drafting or other prior training/experience; "C" or higher in ENG 22/60 or ESL 23, or placement in ENG 100 or higher; MATH 9, or placement in MATH 50/53 or higher.

 - The course is open to AEC majors only.

-- Roughly two hours of lecture and six hours of lab per week.
+- Roughly two or three hours of lecture and one or two hours of lab per week.
 Most drawing work is completed outside of class time either at open lab times or at home.

 - Typically offered only in the fall term.

-- Apart from a required textbook, the only supply needed is a flash drive for storing computer files.
+- Typicall no textbook is required, and the only supply needed is a flash drive for storing computer files.

 - View the latest course synopsis.